chenavin/chenavin.github.io/_pages/publications.md

 * C. Griner, S. Schmid, and C. Avin, “Cachenet: Leveraging the principle of locality in reconfigurable network design,” Computer Networks, vol. 204, p.
 108648, 2022 [J36]
 * C. Avin, A. Cohen, Z. Lotker, and D. Peleg, “Hotelling games in fault-prone settings,” Theoretical Computer Science, 2022.
 [J35]
 * C. Griner, J. Zerwas, A. Blenk, M. Ghobadi, S. Schmid, and C. Avin, “Cerberus: The power of choices in datacenter topology design-a throughput perspective,” Proceedings of the ACM on Measurement and Analysis of Computing Systems (Sigmetrics), vol. 5, no. 3, pp. 1–33, 2021.
 [C66]
-* J. Zerwas, C. Avin, S. Schmid, and A. Blenk, “Exrec: Experimental framework for reconfigurable net- works based on off-the-shelf hardware,” in Proceedings of the Symposium on Architectures for Networking and Communications Systems (ANCS), pp. 66–72, 2021.
+* J. Zerwas, C. Avin, S. Schmid, and A. Blenk, “Exrec: Experimental framework for reconfigurable networks based on off-the-shelf hardware,” in Proceedings of the Symposium on Architectures for Networking and Communications Systems (ANCS), pp. 66–72, 2021.
 [C65]
 * R. Segal, C. Avin, and G. Scalosub, “SOAR: minimizing network utilization with bounded in-network computing,” in Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNext), pp. 16–29, 2021.
 [C64]
 * C. Griner, and C. Avin, “Cachenet: Leveraging the principle of locality in reconfigurable network design,” In IFIP Networking, pp 1–3.
 2021.
 [C63]
 * C. Avin and S. Schmid, “Renets: Statically-optimal demand-aware networks,” in Symposium on Algorithmic Principles of Computer Systems (APOCS), pp. 25–39, 2021.
 [C62]